The definitive guide to beer gardens in the Cotswolds

 The Crown Inn, Frampton Mansell

-After enjoying a hearty, delicious dinner within the delightful interiors of The Crown Inn, take your drinks to the picnic benches outside just to the front of the pub.
+After enjoying a delicious dinner within the delightful interiors of The Crown Inn, take your drinks to the picnic benches outside just to the front of the pub.
 The history-rich, 17th century ‘cider house’ is nestled in the quintessential Cotswold village of Frampton Mansell so admire the views of the surrounding countryside and watch the world go by.

 Seven Tuns, Chedworth